-At our campus, administrative and academic buildings are open from 8 a.m. until 10 p.m., Monday through Friday.
+At our campus, academic buildings are open from 8 a.m. until 10 p.m. and administrative buildings are open from 8a.m. until 5p.m., Monday through Friday.
 Student organizations are to terminate their meetings held on weeknights by 10 p.m.
 Academic buildings are scheduled to be open on weekends only as needed.
-Access to individual classrooms and laboratories is limited to those enrolled.
-Access to University Residence Colleges is limited to residents through a code lock system.
+Access to individual classrooms and laboratories is limited to those enrolled and scheduled on the University's Master Calendar.
+Access to University Residence Colleges is limited to residents through a code lock or keycard system.
 During the times that the University is officially closed, University buildings are locked and only faculty, staff, and students with proper I.D. are admitted.
 Clearance to others is granted through the University Police Office.